-Elective Subjects* (6 credits) These will be drawn from regularly occurring subjects within the MDes Scheme, including: SD5001 Innovation Tools for Strategic Design (3 credits) SD5002 Design and Culture: Cultural Identity and Authorship (3 credits) SD5012 Future Context for Design SD5014 Consumer as Producer: Critical Trends in Product Development and Consumer Culture (3 credits) SD5015 Globalization and Design (3 credits) SD5018 Research and Analysis for Design (3 credits) SD5019 Design Criticism and Visual Arguments (3 credits) SD5020 Special Topics in Contemporary Design (3 credits) SD5021 Chinese Traditions and the 21st Century (3 credits) SD5104 Branding: From Local to Global Strategies (3 credits) SD5112 Strategic Design: Regional Case Studies (3 credits) SD5113 Strategies for Sustainable Product- Service Systems (3 credits) SD5201 Collaborative Design and Technology (3 credits) SD5202 Innovative Products and Services Development (3 credits) SD5215 Introduction to Ergonomics (3 credits) SD5216 Introduction to Intellectual Property: Fundamentals and Strategy (3 credits) AF5340 Finance and Accounting for Design Business MM5712 Marketing Management in China (3 credits) MM5761 Marketing Management (3 credit) MM578 Service Marketing (3 credits) MM588 Brand Marketing (3 credits)
+Elective Subjects* (6 credits) These will be drawn from regularly occurring subjects within the MDes Scheme, including: SD5001 Innovation Tools for Strategic Design (3 credits) SD5002 Design and Culture: Cultural Identity and Authorship (3 credits) SD5012 Future Context for Design (3 credits) SD5015 Globalization and Design (3 credits) SD5018 Research and Analysis for Design (3 credits) SD5021 Chinese Traditions and the 21st Century (3 credits) SD5022 Special Topics in Contemporary Design I (3 credits) SD5023 Special Topics in Contemporary Design II (3 credits) SD5104 Branding: From Local to Global Strategies (3 credits) SD5202 Innovative Products and Services Development (3 credits) SD5203 Designing Services (3 credits) SD5217 Design and Innovation: Protecting Creativity (3 credits) AF5340 Finance and Accounting for Design Business (3 credits) MM5712 Marketing Management in China (3 credits) MM5761 Marketing Management (3 credit) MM578 Service Marketing (3 credits) MM588 Brand Marketing (3 credits)

 * Remarks: Not all elective subjects are offered every year.
-Time table will be provided by individual MDes Specialism before academic year begins.
-Student should refer to MDes Scheme Definitive Scheme Document and may consult Specialism Leader when choosing electives.
+Time table will be provided by individual MDes Specialism before the academic year begins.
+Students should refer to Scheme Document and may consult Specialism Leader when choosing electives.

 Classes are normally held during daytime on weekdays, except some shared electives are delivered on weekday evenings and weekends.
 Each of the weekend subjects requires three weekends spread over 4–5 weeks.